-The importance of worms has been noted as far back as 51BC when Cleopartra made exporting worms from Egypt a crime punishable by death.
+The importance of worms has been noted as far back as 51BC when Cleopatra made exporting worms from Egypt a crime punishable by death.
 Wormfarming, also known as vermiculture or vermicomposting has only really been around since the 1970’s.
 Worm farms produce vermicast (worm castings) and worm wee (also known as worm tea or worm rum)

 Worm farms in Education

 Worm farming is a great project for schools!
 Getting the kids to separate their waste and feed worms not only teaches them about sustainability but can save the school 20% -40% on their rubbish removal bill.
 An old bath tub is great for schools.
 (Bearing in mind it will need somewhere between 1kg – 3 kg of worms to get it started).
-Northland Regional Council have a fantastic page on this which can be found here.

 Adult worms can mate every 10 days and produce a cocoon of 1 to 20 spawn (baby worms).
 They will never out-breed their available food source.

 - If a worm dries out it will die

 - Tiger worms live between 6 months to 2 years

 - Worm cocoons are smaller than a grain of rice